GuilhermeBley/Bl.Ai/Bl.Ai.Scripts/DotNet/CreateNewEntity.md

 }
 ```

-The class should be named as: `_class_name`
+## Observations
-The entity should have the follow method:
+- The entity should have the follow method:
 ```c#
 public static Result<@ClassNameHere> Create(/*put all the properties here*/) {
     // insert your code here
 }
 ```
+- Override Equals and GetHashCode
+- Should inherit `Entity`

+## What should be created

 The entity should have the follow properties:
+- The class should be named as: `_class_name`
 `_add_properties_here`